Your Genesys Blog Subscription has been confirmed!

 But today, banks are finding it difficult to fill their job requisitions in the front, middle or back office.
 And back-office job roles are changing.

-As automation and self-service increases, back-office demands will require higher skills levels — and more experience, licensing and certification.
+As automation and self-service increase, back-office demands will require higher skills levels — and more experience, licensing and certification.
 Also, hybrid working models require more flexible work tools and supervisory capabilities.

 For banks, this all represents a change in mindset — the importance of work environments reflecting how we live.
 Banks now see their key competitors for top new talent not as other banks — but as Google, Microsoft or a tech startup.
 Adding to the challenge is that employees are no longer restricted by geography when it comes to choosing their employers.

 This quest for efficiency requires investment in large-scale operational improvements.
-As products become even more commoditized, personalized service at scale will power banking differentiation more than ever.
+As products become even more commoditised, personalised service at scale will power banking differentiation more than ever.

-Personalization means more than knowing a person’s name when they call.
+Personalisation means more than knowing a person’s name when they call.
 That’s friendly, but not always helpful.
-Rather, personalization means banks have all the information and tools ready instantly for whenever a customer has an opportunity or an issue.
+Rather, personalisation means banks have all the information and tools ready instantly for whenever a customer has an opportunity or an issue.

-Forty-four percent of banking executives say investing in new technology to drive customer understanding and personalization is the most important transformation that will drive their business in the next two to three years, according to the FT Longitude report.
-Here are some key ways to prioritize your banking CX.
+Forty-four percent of banking executives say investing in new technology to drive customer understanding and personalisation is the most important transformation that will drive their business in the next two to three years, according to the FT Longitude report.
+Here are some key ways to prioritise your banking CX.

 Accelerate digital capabilities: Traditional initiatives at banks can take three years to deliver.
 Banks must shape new digital-first products and services that customers want.
 Now.

 Evolve to the cloud: A modern cloud platform allows you to meet your unique requirements, maintain your strategic partnerships and innovate at a speed that’s impossible with on-premises solutions.